loganjohnson0/USDA.EPA.Package/README.md

 library(foodRecall)
 ```

 To use the `foodRecall` package, you simply need to enter your API key into the `get_fda` function.
 You will also need to define the number of requests that you would like to request.
 The limit is 1000 so if you enter a number larger than 1000, an error will occur.
 (Working on adding in that limitation in the package itself).
+The `get_fda` function is currently (April 15, 2023) set to only recalls that the FDA considered "Ongoing".
+Moving forward, we will make this selection more flexible for the user to filter based on their inputs.

 ```{r}
 df <- foodRecall::get_fda(api_key = "YOUR API KEY", limit = "NUMBER OF RECALL EVENTS")